Inspections, Compliance, Enforcement, and Criminal Investigations

 Import Status is the standing of an article in the import database system which has not yet been released.

 Importer misdeclaration refers to the importer's providing incorrect and/or incomplete information to FDA and CBP, usually via the filer.
 This may include incorrect product codes and/or product descriptions; incorrect/incomplete manufacturer/shipper name/address; incorrect quantity and value.
 It may occur as an attempt to avoid FDA and/or CBP actions/regulations such as DWPE, sampling, duties, etc.

 A simplified import entry procedure accepted at the option of CBP for any shipment not exceeding a specified value.
 Informal entries are filed with complete paperwork and any duties and taxes are paid at the time of filing.
 The entry liquidates at time of filing.

 An entry document filed with Customs by the importer.
 It allows the immediate transport of goods without a determination of admissibility, from the port of unloading under Customs bond.
 In general, the importer must file a consumption entry within 6 months of the date of importation or export the goods.
-FDA typically examines this goods at inland port of entry.
+FDA typically examines these goods at an inland port of entry.

 A line is each portion of an entry which is listed as a separate item on an entry document.
 An importer may identify goods in an entry in as many portions as he chooses, except each item in the entry having a different tariff description and rate must be listed separately.

 A lot is an entry, group of entries, or a portion of an entry of goods which can clearly be defined as appropriate for FDA sampling and examination purposes.

 Words or symbols, usually including the country of origin, marked on cartons, bags, and other containers of imported goods for identification purposes.
 Marks are a Customs requirement.